remindersdevs/Reminders/REMEMBRANCE_SERVICE.md

     - user-id
         - Type: s

+### ExportLists
+Export lists to ical/ics file
+- Parameters (as)
+    - list-ids
+        - Type: as
+        - An array of list ids that represent the lists to export

+- Returns (s)
+    - folder
+        - Type: s

+### ImportLists
+Import lists from an ical/ics file
+- Parameters (ass)
+    - ical-files
+        - Type: as
+        - An array of files ids to import
+    - list-id
+        - Type: s
+        - The list to import the files to, or 'auto' if you want to create new lists

 ### Refresh
 Read reminders file again and also check for remote updates.
-Changes will be emitted with their respective signals, mainly through the [refreshed](#refreshed) signal.
+Changes will be emitted with their respective signals

 ### RefreshUser
 Same as [refresh](#refresh) but only for one user